 How to choose the right property type

-Condominiums are a great place to start when buying a home for the first time.
+Condominiums are a great place to start when buying your first home.
 They’re also a great property type for a vacation property.
 Though they still have close neighbors, there are a number of positives for this option.
 One perk to a condo compared to renting an apartment is that many come with carports and/or garages.
 Living in Colorado, this is a huge perk.
 Not having to clean snow and ice off of your car in the winter is a bonus.
 Frequently condos have a fitness center and pool, which is convenient and you won’t require a separate gym membership.
 Like apartments, much of the maintenance is covered by the HOA.
 For example, snow removal and disposal may be included.
 Further, costly expenses like the roof are often covered by the association fee as well.

 Single Family Homes (SFH)

 Ultimately, choosing the right property type comes down to your lifestyle.
-Maybe you travel a lot for work, maintaining a single family home may not be for you.
-Perhaps you might like a condo or townhouse more where much of the maintenance is kept up by the association.
+Maybe you travel a lot for work; maintaining a single family home may not be for you.
+Perhaps you might like a condo or townhouse more where much of the maintenance is done by the association.
 If you have a family and need multiple bedrooms and a yard for playing, a single family home will probably be your best option.
 Whatever you choose, be sure you have everything ready to go when you want to make a purchase because houses are selling fast.
-Even if you haven’t yet worked out which property type you want, I can help you prepare so that you’re ready when you find your new home.
+Even if you haven’t yet worked out which property type you want, we can help you prepare so that you’re ready when you find your new home.